 A discrete vector field is said to be {\em finite} if it consists of just finitely many arrows.
 By a {\it chain} in a discrete vector field we mean a sequence of arrows where $s_{i+1}$ lies in the boundary of $t_i$ for each $i$.
 A chain is a {\em circuit} if it is of finite length with source $s_1$ of the initial arrow $s_1\rightarrow t_1$ lying in the boundary of the target $t_n$ of the final arrow $s_n\rightarrow t_n$.
 A discrete vector field is said to be {\it admissible} if it contains no circuits and no chains that extend infinitely to the right.
 When the CW-complex $Y$ is finite a discrete vector field is admissible if it contains no circuits.
 We say that an admissible discrete vector field is {\it maximal} if it is not possible to add an arrow while retaining admissibility.
 A cell in $X$ is said to be {\it critical} if it is not involved in any arrow. \begin{theorem}\cite{MR1939695,MR1612391} If $Y$ is a regular CW-complex with admissible discrete vector field then there is a homotopy equivalence

 where $X$ is a CW-complex whose cells are in one-one correspondence with the critical cells of $X$. \end{theorem} An arrow on $Y$ can be viewed as representing a simple homotopy, as introduced in \cite{MR0035437}.
-The theorem just says that an admissible discrete vector field represents some sequence of simple homotopies statring at $Y$ and ending at $X$.
+The theorem just says that an admissible discrete vector field represents some sequence of (in some sense 'composable') simple homotopies starting at $Y$ and ending at $X$.

 There are various algorithms for constructing an admissible discrete vector field on a finite regular CW-complex $Y$.
 The algorithm implemented in the {\sf HAP} package is Algorithm \ref{ALGdiscretevectorfield}, which we recall from \cite{ELLISHEGARTY}, \cite{ellisbook}.